c6o/docs/docs/guides/using-cli.md

 This section is about getting up and running with the CLI.

 :::note
-For Windows you'll need to run `czctl` as an Administrator as it needs to modify your DNS settings.
+For Windows you'll need to run `czctl` as an Administrator as it needs to modify your local network settings.
 You can do this by starting a Command Prompt or Windows PowerShell with `Run as Administrator`.
 :::